Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-lownoise.md

     in your allocation.

--   The Slurm GPU binding is still incompatible with shared memory communication between GPUs in different tasks, as is used, e.g., by GPU-aware Cray MPICH intra-node communication.
+-   The Slurm GPU binding is still incompatible with shared memory communication between GPUs in different tasks, as is used by, e.g., GPU-aware Cray MPICH intra-node communication.
     So the trick of avoiding Slurm doing the binding and do a manual binding instead via the `select_gpu` script used in the LUMI documentation, is still needed.